 More and more of us either manage virtual teams or are part of a virtual team in some way.
 Tech has evolved to allow us to collaborate on projects, participate in meetings and work well together wherever we are based.
-And, let’s admit it, some colleagues sit 10 meters away from one another and still only collaborate on their work via email and other tech!
+And, let’s admit it, some colleagues sit 10 metres away from one another and still only collaborate on their work via email and other apps!

 Yet colleagues who are co-located still communicate beyond just the tasks at hand.
 They say hello to each other, offer to get each other a coffee, chat at the water cooler or run into one another in the lift.
 It is these small touchpoints that help us to connect; the social time where we discuss what we watched on TV, that funny bloke at the gym, or share what the cat did last night.
 It is the glue that helps hold a team together and keeps us feeling like we belong to something.

 So how do we create social opportunities like this with virtual colleagues when the touch points are virtual instead of physical?